Traffic allocation modes

 Split 50/50

-Split mode is the default traffic allocation setting because it is the most effective mode for A/B testing.
+Split mode, which evenly distributes users between the variation and control over time, is the default traffic allocation setting.
+It’s often used because it’s the most effective mode for A/B testing.
 The variation and control will receive an equal amount of users over time.
 Split mode reduces the amount of time between launching an experience and getting conclusive test results.

 Supervised 5/95